Insights for employers

 Are employees looking to change employer?

-Just over half (58%) of respondents in permanent roles expect to work for their current employer in the coming year, while 17% are actively looking for a new role.
-A further 10% expect to leave but aren’t currently job hunting, and the remaining 15% are unsure if they will stay or go.
+Over half (53%) of respondents in permanent roles expect to remain with their current employer in the coming year, while 18% are actively looking for a new role.
+A further 13% expect to leave but aren’t currently job hunting, and the remaining 15% are unsure if they will stay or go.

-When we consider those not satisfied with their role, this raises to 55% looking to move, 15% with some intention to switch employers, but they’ve made no steps to do so, while only 12% are happy to stay.
+When we consider those not satisfied with their role, this raises to 55% looking for a new role, 23% with intention to switch employers in the near future, and only 4% are content to stay.

-Dissatisfaction with salary is also a motivator for seeking a new role, with 35% of respondents unhappy with their pay actively looking for a new job and a further 17% considering a move.
+Dissatisfaction with career progression is also a motivator for seeking a new role.
+Among respondents unhappy with their progression, 48% are actively looking for a new job, and an additional 20% are considering a move.

 What motivates an employee to consider a new role?

-On average, those wanting to change roles for a pay increase would expect a 21% increase.
+On average, those wanting to change roles for a pay rise would expect a 22% increase.

-Almost a third (29%) of those looking to leave their employer within 12 months said they would be unlikely to accept a role that involved working in an office five days a week.
+Almost two-thirds (63%, up from 29% in our last survey) of those looking to leave their employer within 12 months said they would be unlikely to accept a role that involved working in an office five days a week, showing a clear preference for flexible working arrangements.

 Takeaways for Salesforce users